-The student may request a review by the Department Chair or a designee of the Associate Academic Dean if the faculty member is the Department Chair.
+Within at least 15 school days of receiving the official notification from the Registrar's Office, the student may request in writing a review by the Department Chair or a designee of the Associate Academic Dean if the faculty member is the Department Chair.
 The Chair/Dean designee must meet or confer with the student and faculty member within five (5) school days after the student has presented the request for a review to the Chair/Dean designee.
 This can be done with all parties present or individually.
-The Chair/Dean designee must give a resolution in writing to both parties within five (5) school days of the meeting or conversation.
-The decision of the Chair/Dean designee shall contain the reasons for his/her decision.
-The Chair/Dean designee may uphold the original decision of the faculty member or replace the sanction with another that may be more severe, less severe, or otherwise different.
+The Chair/Dean designee must give a resolution in writing to both parties within five (5) school days of the last necessary meeting or conversation.
+The decision of the Chair/Dean designee may uphold the original decision of the faculty member or replace the sanction with another that may be more severe, less severe, or otherwise different.
 The decision of the Chair/Dean designee must be filed with the Registrar in the Academic Misconduct file.